 Cost on Expedia = $279 (obviously I could have got some cashback on this rate)

 The room was cancellable until 2 days before.
-I used Propellor again for a trip to Hawaii.
+I also booked a Hawaii hotel via Virtuoso.
 On my trips I had a 100% success rates of upgrades to the next category.
 In Hawaii the benefits of the free breakfast was particularly useful as the average price was around $35-45 per person.

 Preferred Hotel programs and Amex Fine Hotels